- Altitude: 900 - 1800 meters

 Members of this cooperative have formed their own local Indigenous governments, which focus on community development efforts to promote democracy, equality, and empowerment.
 Members do not accept government handouts.
 Over the last decade members of Yachil have suffered repression at the hands of government security forces and the paramilitary.
 Many members and their families have been forced to flee their communities as internal refugees and they continue to be victims of oppression, intimidation, and even assassination.

-- Location: Sierra de las Tuxtlas mountains near Catemaco, Veracruz
+- Region: Located in the Sierra de las Tuxtlas mountains near Catemaco, Veracruz

 Tucked away in the Tuxtlas mountains of Veracruz, Mexico lies Cerro de Cintepec Cooperative.
 “Cintepec Hill” is located near the Laguna de Catemaco, a beautifully picturesque lake surrounded by volcanoes and a neotropical rainforest similar to that found in the Amazon.
 About half of the members in Cerro de Cintepec Cooperative are native Popoluca.
 Trees such as avocado, hazelnut, orange, banana and many others provided not only shade, but also a diversified food supply and income for farmers organized under this cooperative.
 This organization is characterized by their diversified production, from cattle (for meat and milk), fruit production, black pepper, to their main focus of organic coffee production.